 MARTA collects data for each route based on individual trip data.
 By analyzing the on-time performance of each route and determining the potential causes of performance that falls outside the standard, MARTA can assess the potential for service changes.
+On-Time Performance is also critical to the Service Hours (4.1), Service Frequency (4.2), and Service Capacity (4.3) Service Standards and therefore is considered in conjunction with these standards.

 - 1. Determine on-time performance of each route and potential external impacting factors. - 2.
-Compare individual route on-time performance with the service tier average on-time performance. - 3.
-For routes performing below the service tier standard or tier average determine the cause of sub-standard performance. - 4.
-Consider route performance with respect to other service standards.
+Compare individual route on-time performance with the service tier target on-time performance. - 3.
+For routes performing below the service tier target, determine the cause of sub-standard performance. - 4.
+Consider route performance with respect to other Service Standards and consider service changes, if warranted.